 Section references are to the Internal Revenue Code unless otherwise noted.

 Future developments.
-For the latest information about developments related to Form 1120-POL and its instructions, such as legislation enacted after this form and instructions were published, go to www.irs.gov/form1120pol.
+For the latest information about developments related to Form 1120-POL and its instructions, such as legislation enacted after they were published, go to www.irs.gov/form1120pol.

 What's New